nodejs/node/doc/api/process.md

 <!-- YAML
 added: v0.5.3
+deprecated: REPLACEME
 -->

+> Stability: 0 - Deprecated.
+This property is always true, and any checks based on it are
+> redundant.

 * {boolean}

 A boolean value that is `true` if the current Node.js build includes support for IPv6.

+Since all Node.js builds have IPv6 support, this value is always `true`.

 ## `process.features.require_module`